 Arts, crafts and sciences uplift the world of being, and are conducive to its exaltation.
 Knowledge is as wings to man’s life, and a ladder for his ascent.
 Its acquisition is incumbent upon everyone.
 The knowledge of such sciences, however, should be acquired as can profit the peoples of the earth, and not those which begin with words and end with words.
 Great indeed is the claim of scientists and craftsmen on the peoples of the world.

 The passage from Bahá’u’lláh’s writings above focuses on human agency in the generation of technology.
 Technology is not a magical process.
-It is the creation of human hands and minds.
+It is created by human hands and minds.
 Both in the adoption and use of technology are human choices.
 One of our choices is whether to create weapons of war or instruments of peace.

 We cherish the hope that … the weapons of war throughout the world may be converted into instruments of reconstruction and that strife and conflict may be removed from the midst of men.